manouj/physicalComputing/Arduino/PlayfulExperiencces/readme.md

 # Playful Experiences
-The goal of this project is to create a fun analog interface.
+The goal of this project is to create a fun analog interface using arduino and everyday items.

 # Project : Hide and Glow!